 By Kathie L.

 I use the swiffer wet pads, without the handle attachment.
 The fabric-type pattern picks up stuff out of that annoying track, so you don't have to drag out the vacuum and hose attachments.
-And the fact that they are already wet with cleaner makes the tracks extra nice looking when you are done! =)

 I use distilled vinegar and water with a rag.